things to do after first boot

 AUTOLOGIN INTO YOUR DESKTOP OF CHOICE

-With our superflex powers and the two more isos that host many desktops, you may want to decide to boot standard into one of the desktops.
+You may want to decide to boot standard into one of the desktops that you have choosen.

 Here you can find everything you need to know about autologin.